MATH2069 Discrete Mathematics and Graph Theory

 - Thursday 1-2 pm

 In general, lectures are held in the Monday-Wednesday times and practice classes in the Thursday times.
-The exceptions to the latter are Weeks 5 and 11, when the Thursday time will be a quiz, Week 12, when the Thursday time will be a revision lecture, and Week 13, when there will be no Thursday class.
+The exceptions to the latter are Weeks 5 and 11, when the Thursday time will be a quiz, and Weeks 12 and 13, when the Thursday time will be a revision lecture.

 In the practice classes you will work through a sheet of questions relating to the material in the preceding lectures; the solutions will be briefly discussed in the class.
 These questions will be similar to those in the quizzes.
 The question sheets are printed at the back of the books of lecture notes (see below), and also available on the web resources page, where the solutions will be posted after each week's class.